 Step #5 Health and safety perception survey

 As the name suggests, a health and safety perception survey is conducted to know if the staff perceives the workplace as safe (from a medical and hazards point of view).
 It can also explore the angle of physical safety.
-For instance, with the increasing number of gun violence incidents, a school or university can create a safety perception survey to know if the students feel safe on their premises.
+For instance, with the increasing number of gun violence incidents, a school or university can create a safety survey like perception survey to know if the students feel safe on their premises.

 Questions used in a perception survey